 Due to the growth of the organisation, in 2015 we also became a company limited by guarantee, Coast and Country Community Services Ltd. (CCCSL).
 An added highlight for 2015 was when we won the coveted Community Transport Organisation’s CT Provider of the Year 2015 Award.

 In May 2019 we welcomed Bega Valley Community Transport Service to the Coast and Country family.

 Also in 2019, we were very fortunate to have new premises purpose-built in 2019.
 Our Head Office, which includes our Nowra outlet, commenced operations in South Nowra in July; the building was officially opened by the Hon.
 Paul Toole in November of the same year (see Shoalhaven Community Transport News).

 We are a dedicated group of like-minded people who believe in supporting and encouraging the rights, independence and choice of the people we serve, and this dedication is evident across all our outlets, as the following snippets from the past will show.

 Shoalhaven Community Transport began in 1986 in a small office within the Shoalhaven Neighbourhood Centre, with grant funding from the Home and Community Care (HACC) program, to deliver transport services to frail aged people and people with disabilities.
 In the early days we used community vehicles as well as volunteers’ own vehicles.

 Shoalhaven Community Transport Service has been the recipient of many awards, including the 1992 NSW Senior Citizens Week Premier’s Community Award and the 2014 NSW Seniors Week Local Achievement Awards, Community Service Award.

-Over the past 30 years we have expanded our services and outgrown 4 locations, currently in Nowra East with an ever-increasing clientele and a fleet of over 20 vehicles to cater for the growing need for our services.
+Over the past 30 years we have expanded our services and outgrown 6 locations.
+We currently have outlets in South Nowra and Ulladulla, with an ever-increasing clientele and a fleet of over 20 vehicles to cater for the growing need for our services.

 Young Community Transport Service